-- Providing custody and safekeeping of Program assets; - Allocating and transferring the Program assets as directed by the Board or the recordkeeper among permitted investment options; - Providing a written accounting of all investments and all receipts, disbursements, income, expenses and other transactions of the Program at month end; and

-• Reconciling asset account balances with the recordkeeper and account positions with the investment manager.
+- Providing custody and safekeeping of Program assets; - Allocating and transferring the Program assets as directed by the Board or the recordkeeper among permitted investment options; - Providing a written accounting of all investments and all receipts, disbursements, income, expenses and other transactions of the Program at month end; and - Reconciling asset account balances with the recordkeeper and account positions with the investment manager.

-E. Investment Management Division Staff
+E. Investment Consultant or other Management Division (IMD) Staff

-1. Board Reporting
+1. Board Designee Reporting